 Beyond our normal sanitation procedures, our workers will be wearing masks at all times while working inside the restaurant as well as during deliveries.
 We will not be accepting cash during this time due to the risk of contamination.We will continue to clean and disinfect throughout the restaurant with particular attention to high touch areas such as doorhandles, tables, chairs and our restrooms.

-Our happy hour is back!
-Wednesday-Saturday 4:00 pm - 6:00 pm.
-Check out our happy hour menu for pricing and details.
+Our happy hour is from Tuesday-Friday 4:00 pm - 6:00 pm.
+Check out the menu for pricing and details.
 Don’t feel like venturing out?
 Not to worry, we are still offering many of our most popular drinks to go.View Menu ↠

 Our signature dishes include the chivito sandwich and the parrillada.